EAlexRojas/deliteful/docs/Accordion.md

 * Tapping it on a touch screen device,
 * Pressing the SPACE/Enter key when the button has keyboard focus.

+When focus is on a panel's header, user can navigate between the different panels by using the following key commands:

+* `up/left arrow`: move focus to the previous panel's header.
+If focus is on first panel's header, moves focus to last panel's header.
+* `down/right arrow`: move focus to the next panel's header.
+If focus is on last panel's header, moves focus to first panel's header.
+* `home`: move focus to the first panel's header.
+* `end`: move focus to the last panel's header.
+* `Enter/Space`: if panel is closed, shows the content of the panel. (see [Showing a panel's content](showingPanel)) If panel is open, hides the content of the panel. (see [Hiding a panel's content](hidingPanel))

 Note: On `singleOpen` mode, clicking, tapping or pressing the SPACE/Enter key on the button of the open panel, doesn't has any effect.
 Same thing on `multipleOpen` mode when there's only one open panel.
-In both case, in order to keep at least one panel open at a time.
+In both case, in order to keep always at least one panel open.

 <a name="events"></a>
 ## Element Events